 The name we eventually chose — Adeso, an invented word derived from the longer-hand African Development Solutions — was somewhere in the middle.
 By happy coincidence it’s also the word for ‘now’ in Italian (one of the local languages in Somalia) — apt for the dynamic, results-focused Adeso.

 By contrast, developing Adeso’s new identity, visually and verbally, was more straightforward.
 The organisation would need a visual presence that was credible, professional, weighty.
 Something that could stand up to the scrutiny of US funders.

 But we also wanted to create a strikingly different portrayal of Africa.
 No reds, oranges or ochres.
 No photographs of food parcels being handed out.
 Instead, beautiful and hopeful images and stories of African ingenuity and strength that spoke of Adeso’s vision of an Africa that is not dependent on aid, but on the resourcefulness of its people.

 As one stakeholder said: “People always think of Africa as dirt red.
 But we have green forests.
 We are surrounded by a blue ocean.
 We are so much more than red!”

 “People always think of Africa as dirt red.
 But we have green forests.
 We are surrounded by a blue ocean.
 We are so much more than red!”

 – a memorable stakeholder comment that helped inform the visual direction of the Adeso brand.

-So, we embarked on user journey planning and created a wordpress CMS with an easy intuitive backend for users, so staff could easily keep the site up to date.
+So, we embarked on user journey planning and created a wordpress CMS with an intuitive backend for users, so staff could easily keep the site up to date.

 This never happened with Adeso.
 From the moment we renamed them it just stuck — with us, with Adeso staff, even with Adeso’s founder.
-It was difficult but we got there and created something distinctive and true.
+It was difficult but we got there and together we created something distinctive and true.